PiggyAwesome/useless/README.md

-Yo mamma so fat when she went to McDonalds they offered her a group discount
+Yo mamma is so fat she can be my bear